nawabahmadreshi/documentation/pages/third-party-integrations/epsilon-harmony.md

 ## Create deep links

-Wherever you are using `<a>` tags in your email templates, replace those with this two line replacement.
+Wherever you are using `<a>` tags in your email templates, replace it with these two lines.

 {% example%}